 Best known today as the swan song of MGM songbird Jeanette MacDonald, the film (written by Pulitzer Prize winning Marjorie Kinnan Rawlings of THE YEARLING fame) is one of the weaker efforts in the Lassie franchise.
 Previn’s first film score, written when he was still a teenager, is surprisingly mature, with a main theme that tugs at your heartstrings without descending into sentimentality, unlike the film.
 Using seesawing harmonic progressions that would be a signature of Previn’s film and concert music, the score was an undiscovered gem until Lukas Kendall finally unearthed this musical jewel for the FSM Lassie box set.
 The music overcomes the silly story and Lassie’s incessant barking (and the sound effects inherent on the FSM CD) to signal the arrival of a major talent in Hollywood.

-With one of the most explosive main titles ever written (and with shades of BAD DAY AT BLACK ROCK), Previn’s main title literally leaps off the screen like Burt Lancaster’s Oscar-winning turn as a conning tent revival evangelist.
+With one of the most explosive main titles ever written, Previn’s main title literally leaps off the screen like Burt Lancaster’s Oscar-winning turn as a conning tent revival evangelist.
 Previn weaves in arrangements of traditional hymns throughout this spare, short score, making every musical moment count.
 Inexplicably, this is Previn’s only Oscar nomination for original music.
 Given its Oscar connection, not surprisingly this was my first exposure to Previn’s music and a score I’ve treasured for decades.
 Still in print on Kritzerland.

-This jaded look at Hollywood stardom during the 1930s combines the hurdy gurdy atmosphere of the boardwalk where Natalie Wood’s title character lives, along with a musical cynicism that has a Kurt Weill feel to it.
-Interspersed are deliberately overblown musical numbers and cues that send up and make mockery of the Hollywood world from which Previn came.
-Haunting, dark and emotional, Previn’s score is a rich musical tapestry of an era long gone.
+This jaded look at Hollywood stardom during the 1930s combines the hurdy gurdy atmosphere of the boardwalk with a Kurt Weill musical cynicism.
+Interspersed are deliberately overblown musical numbers make mockery of the Hollywood world from which Previn came.
+Haunting, dark, and emotional, Previn’s score is a rich musical tapestry of an era long gone.
 The FSM 2-CD set is highly recommended.

 Robert Mitchum and Shirley MacLaine play two lonely losers unlucky in love adrift in the big city.
-Anchored by the haunting theme (and Oscar-nominated song), “Second Chance,” and once again mixing jazz with a more traditional orchestral underscore, Previn weaves the various styles into a brilliant musical portrait of solitude and the eternal search for connection.
+The score is anchored by the haunting theme (and Oscar-nominated song), “Second Chance”.
+Previn once again mixes jazz with a more traditional orchestral underscore.
+He weaves the various styles into a brilliant musical portrait of solitude and the eternal search for connection.
 Loneliness never sounded so beautiful.